jgmalcolm/jgmalcolm.github.io/_posts/2014-09-29-tactical-test-taking-skills.md

    * construction worker, old apartment, painter - lead poisoning
 * exotic environment
    * an emergency department in the third world - think of old drugs not used anymore in the US
-      * Chloramphenicol causing aplastic anemia (no longer used in US but might encounter in Guatemala)
+      * Chloramphenicol causing aplastic anemia (no longer used in US but might encounter in third world)

 # The last sentence is the first sentence